Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 9.2.
 FDA and European Union Regulations

-• FDA 21 CFR Part 211: Rules for equipment use in pharmaceutical manufacturing
+- FDA 21 CFR Part 211: Rules for the use of equipment in pharmaceutical production

-• EU GMP Annex 15: Validation processes for heat exchanger systems
+- EU GMP Annex 15: Verification processes for heat exchanger systems

-10. Future Technologies and Innovations in Shell and Tube Heat Exchangers
+10. Future Shell and Tube Heat Exchanger Technologies and Innovations

-Shell and tube heat exchangers in the pharmaceutical industry are constantly evolving.
+Shell and tube heat exchangers are constantly evolving in the pharmaceutical industry.

 10.1.
 Smart Sensors and IoT Integration